tuantran0910/dagster/python_modules/dagster/README.md

 ## Master the Modern Data Stack with integrations

-Dagster provides a growing library of integrations for today’s most popular data tools.
+Dagster provides a growing library of integrations for today's most popular data tools.
 Integrate with the tools you already use, and deploy to your infrastructure.

 <br/>
 <p align="center">